-To get the best price on items you’re trying to sell, start by researching what similar items are selling for, Stephenson said.
+To get the best price on items you’re trying to sell, start by researching what similar items are selling for.
 Your price needs to be competitive, but you should highlight qualities or advantages of your item to get the highest rate.
-Include the item’s measurements in the description and take well-lit photos from different angles to increase its likelihood to sell, she said.
+Include the item’s measurements in the description and take well-lit photos from different angles to increase its likelihood to sell.

 Tap Into Social Media To Unload Items